Aliases for SULT1E1 Gene

 Sulfotransferase enzymes catalyze the sulfate conjugation of many hormones, neurotransmitters, drugs, and xenobiotic compounds.
 These cytosolic enzymes are different in their tissue distributions and substrate specificities.
 The gene structure (number and length of exons) is similar among family members.
 This gene encodes a protein that transfers a sulfo moiety to and from estrone, which may control levels of estrogen receptors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SULT1E1 Gene

-SULT1E1 (Sulfotransferase Family 1E, Estrogen-Preferring, Member 1) is a Protein Coding gene.
-Diseases associated with SULT1E1 include endometrial adenocarcinoma and endometrial cancer.
-Among its related pathways are Metabolism and Estrogen metabolism.
-GO annotations related to this gene include steroid binding and steroid sulfotransferase activity.
+SULT1E1 (Sulfotransferase Family 1E Member 1) is a Protein Coding gene.
+Diseases associated with SULT1E1 include Anteroseptal Myocardial Infarction and Inferior Myocardial Infarction.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and flavonol 3-sulfotransferase activity.
 An important paralog of this gene is SULT1B1.

 UniProtKB/Swiss-Prot for SULT1E1 Gene